KRLGroup/XAI4CL/README.md

 # XAI4CL

-*Under construction...*

-This is the official code repository of *XAI-Guided Continual Learning: Rationale, Methods, and Future Directions*.
-It re-implements existing XAI-guided continual learning methods, testing them on different datasets and scenarios to provide ready-to-use baselines.
+This repository re-implements existing XAI-guided continual learning methods, and allows testing them on different datasets and scenarios to provide ready-to-use baselines.
+It is still a work-in-progress, and we welcome contributions from the community to turn our initial efforts into a library.

-## XAI-Guided Continual Learning: Rationale, Methods, and Future Directions
-### Abstract
-Providing neural networks with the ability to learn new tasks sequentially represents one of the main challenges in artificial intelligence.
-Indeed, neural networks are prone to losing previously acquired knowledge upon learning new information, a phenomenon known as catastrophic forgetting.
-Continual learning proposes diverse solutions to mitigate this problem, but only a few leverage explainable artificial intelligence.
-This work justifies using explainability techniques in continual learning, emphasizing the need for greater transparency and trustworthiness in these systems and identifying a neuroscientific rationale in the similarities between the forgetting mechanisms in biological and artificial neural networks.
-Finally, we review existing research applying explainability methods to address catastrophic forgetting, organizing them into a comprehensive taxonomy and proposing potential avenues for future research on this topic.

-### XAI-guided Continual Learning
+## XAI-guided Continual Learning Approaches
 The following table summarizes existing XAI-guided continual learning approaches, providing useful references.
 | Name                                               | Abbreviation | Reference             | Venue                | Github                                                          |
 |----------------------------------------------------|--------------|-----------------------|----------------------|---------------------------------------------------------------------------------------|